seL4/capdl/capdl-loader-app/README.md

 This repository contains the capDL initialiser for seL4.

-The capDL initialiser is the root task for a seL4 system that takes a description of the state to be initialised using [capDL][capDL paper], and starts the system in conformance with the specification.
+The capDL initialiser is the root task for a seL4 system that takes a description of the state to be initialised using [capDL][Kuz_KLW_10], and starts the system in conformance with the specification.

 The code is an implementation of the formal algorithm specified in Isabelle/HOL.

-  [capDL paper]: http://www.ssrg.nicta.com.au/publications/papers/Kuz_KLW_10.pdf "capDL: A language for describing capability-based systems"
+  [Kuz_KLW_10]: https://ts.data61.csiro.au/publications/nicta_full_text/3679.pdf "capDL: A language for describing capability-based systems"

 ## Repository overview